 Should you start a chore reward system?

-We don’t but may someday.
+We don’t but will someday!
 Chores and “helping mom” is new enough that it’s still pretty exciting.
 And when it’s not so exciting, like picking up toys or carrying a grocery item from the car, they have to anyway.

 Other things are not as big of a deal to me (like if they don’t want to get ingredients out while I’m making banana bread).
 As the mom I’m still figuring out what to expect and if it’s something that matters to me.